-Mark Hamill Strikes Back: Mocks Senator’s Bizarre Use Of Tauntauns In Anti-Green New Deal Rant
+Mark Hamill Strikes Back, Mocks Senator’s Bizarre Use Of Tauntauns In Anti-Green New Deal Rant

 — Mark Hamill (@HamillHimself) March 26, 2019

-Sen. Lee defended his use of such over-the-top imagery by claiming that he was using sarcasm because in his opinion not only are the ambitions of the Green New Deal “radical and extreme,” he also claimed that “they’re ridiculous.”
+Lee defended his use of such over-the-top imagery by claiming that he was using sarcasm, because in his opinion, not only are the ambitions of the Green New Deal “radical and extreme,” he also claimed that “they’re ridiculous.”

-For her part, Rep. Alexandria Ocasio-Cortez (D-NY) who was instrumental in crafting the Green New Deal resolution and wrangling support for it, responded to Sen. Lee’s speech by suggesting it can be a life lesson for young people, just perhaps not the one Sen. Lee would have preferred.
+For her part, Democratic Rep. Alexandria Ocasio-Cortez of New York, who was instrumental in crafting the Green New Deal resolution and wrangling support for it, responded to Lee’s speech by suggesting it can be a life lesson for young people, just perhaps not the one Lee would have preferred.

 “If this guy can be Senator,” she tweeted, “you can do anything.”